bill-codes/anaconda-nb-extensions/README.md

 And to upload them to the `dev` channel:

-`anaconda upload -u anaconda-notebook -dev path/to/the/package`
+`anaconda upload -u anaconda-nb-extensions -dev path/to/the/package`